LNWR Class F: History

-From 1921, the LNWR started rebuilding the Class Fs into Class G1 superheated 0-8-0s, and by the grouping of 1923, six had been rebuilt.
-The remaining six were allocated the LMS numbers 9610-5.
-The LMS rebuilt a further four to G1s, between 1923-5.
-The remaining pair were withdrawn in 1927 and 1928 without being rebuilt.
-None was preserved.
+From 1921, the LNWR started rebuilding the Class Fs into Class G1 superheated 0-8-0s, and by the grouping of 1923 six had been rebuilt.
+The remaining six were allocated the LMS numbers 9610–5.
+The LMS rebuilt a further four into G1s between 1923 and 1925.
+The last two were withdrawn and scrapped in 1927 and 1928 without being rebuilt.

 List of locomotives

 LMS numbers in parentheses were not carried prior to rebuilding as G1 or withdrawal.